maxim5/time-series-machine-learning/README.md

 Fetched data format is standard security [OHLC trading info](https://en.wikipedia.org/wiki/Open-high-low-close_chart): date, high, low, open, close, volume, quoteVolume, weightedAverage.
-But the models are agnostic of the particular time series features.
+But the models are agnostic of the particular time series features and can be trained with sub- or superset of these features.

 To fetch the data, run `run_fetch.py` script from the root directory: